Tip: You can use filters for better results

 - Click Save.

-- In the best case now everybody using the queue is aware of the problem and developers can try to fix it.
+- In the best case, everybody using the queue is now aware of the problem and developers can try to fix it.

 Troubleshooting a process will troubleshoot only the particular process.
 There are currently two options to troubleshoot a process.
 You can either retry or acknowledge the process.

-A process can currently have the following statuses:
+A process can have the following statuses:

 - Click on the Retry button.